Stephanie A. Wankowicz

 Previously, I was a computational biologist in Eli Van Allen’s lab at Dana-Farber Cancer Institute/Broad Institute.
 My work involved understanding the relationship between tumor/germline genetics and response to therapy in genitourinary cancers using high throughput RNA, whole exome, and whole genome sequence.

-Prior to that, I served as a Research Data Specialist in the Genitourinary Department at Dana-Farber Cancer Institute, overseeing clinical and translational projects for the Bladder Cancer Research Center.
-I hold a degree in Biochemistry and Molecular Biology from the University of Massachusetts Amherst.
+Before that, I served as a Research Data Specialist in the Genitourinary Department at Dana-Farber Cancer Institute, overseeing clinical and translational projects for the Bladder Cancer Research Center.
+I hold a Biochemistry and Molecular Biology degree from the University of Massachusetts Amherst.

 Outside of science, I love running and biking around the Bay Area.
-On the weekends, I am frequently hiking or skiing in the Mountains.
+On the weekends, I frequently hike or ski in the Mountains.